-1.1 The interplay of B-cells, T cells and Antigen-presenting cell in the immune response 5 1.2 Antibody structure and genetic coding 7 1.3 Antibody Genetics of the light and heavy chain variable domain 8 1.4 The Wu and Kabat variability plot 10 1.5 Peptide epitopes as conformational and non conformational 14 2.1 Schematic representation of ball-and spring model for potential en- ergy function in MD simulations.
-26 2.2 CD spectra of poly-L-lysine showing characteristic peaks 31 2.3 The principle behind CD spectroscopy 32 2.4 A) Linear polarized light, as a superposition of opposite circular polarized light, of equal amplitude and phase, but with opposite handedness.
-B) Ellipticity.
-32 2.5 Spin System in NMR 35 2.5 37 2.0 A 90° RF pulse 42 2.7 Schematic representation of SPR data for a simple 1:1 interaction.
-42 2.0 schematic representation of SFR data for a simple 1.1 interaction. ч.)
-3.1 ERD diagram representing the single or multiple antibody-antigen (Ab/Ag) sets 48 3.2 The structure of Staphylococcus aureus protein A domain D (an immunoglobulin binding protein) complexed with the Fab fragment of a human IgM antibody (PDB: 1DEE) 49 3.3 Data processing algorithm outline.
-The circled numbers refer to steps in the text 52 3.4 An example of an anti-idiotype antibody 54 3.5 A PDB file 1AFV containing two copies of the same antibody 59 4.1 Epitope mapping on the surface of an antigen.
-68 4.2 A gap of up to three residues in epitope regions 69 4.3 Regions and fragments in the epitope 70 4.4 Cumulative frequency of epitopes having a single region and differ- ent number of fragments 72 4.5 Distribution of region length and longest region in single chain anti- gen dataset 75
+1.1 The interplay of B-cells, T cells and Antigen-presenting cell in the 1.2 immune response 5 1.2 1.3 Antibody Structure and genetic coding 7 1.3 Antibody Genetics of the light and heavy chain variable domain The Wu and Kabat variability plot 10 1.4 Peptide epitopes as conformational and non conformational 14 2.1 Schematic representation of ball-and spring model for potential energy function in MD simulations 26 2.2 CD spectra of poly-L-lysine showing characteristic peaks 31 2.2 The principle behind CD spectroscopy 32 2.3 A) Linear polarized light, as a superposition of opposite circular 32 ∠ .
+4 polarized light, of equal amplitude and phase, but with opposite handedness.
+B) Ellipticity 32 2.5 Spin System in NMR 35 2.6 A 90° RF pulse 37 2.7 Schematic representation of SPR working principle 42 2.8 Schematic representation of SPR data for a simple 1:1 interaction.
+43 3.1 ERD diagram representing the single or multiple antibody-antigen (Ab/Ag) sets 48 3.2 The structure of Staphylococcus aureus protein A domain D (an immunoglobulin binding protein) complexed with the Fab fragment of a human IgM antibody (PDB: 1DEE) 49 3.3 Data processing algorithm outline.
+The circled numbers refer to steps in the text 52 3.4 An example of an anti-idiotype antibody 54 3.5 A PDB file 1AFV containing two copies of the same antibody 59 4.1 Epitope mapping on the surface of an antigen 68 4.2 A gap of up to three residues in epitope regions 69 4.3 Regions and fragments in the epitope 70 4.4 Cumulative frequency of epitopes having a single region and differ- ent number of fragments 72 4.5 Distribution of region length and longest region in single chain anti- gen dataset 75